i. Cleat wiring

 iii.
 Experienced and highly skilled labour is required for carrying out the job.

+iv.
+Internal condensation of moisture may cause damage to the insulation unless the system outlets are properly drained and ventilated.
 Q # 15: Give the application of conduit wiring.
 Answer: As this system of wiring provided protection against fire, mechanical damage and dampness so this is the only approved system of wiring for:

 i.
 Places where considerable dust or fluff is present such as in textile mills, saw mills, flour mills etc.